12/3/2024

 For younger students being introduced to literacy, concepts such as phonological awareness, letter-sound correspondence, and listening comprehension are critical skills they begin developing.
 Research has shown kindergarten students participating in science of reading-based programs score higher on the Gates-MacGinitie Reading Test®, Level PR (Pre-Reading), which tests for all three of those skills.

-Another study on kindergarden and first-grade reading outcomes shows that when reading instruction explicitly targets six strands of reading (phonological awareness, phonics, structural analysis, automaticity/fluency, vocabulary, and comprehension), students performed nearly 20 points better on a standardized assessment than their peers without the same explicit instruction.
+A study on kindergarten and first grade reading outcomes shows that when reading instruction explicitly targets six strands of reading (phonological awareness, phonics, structural analysis, automaticity/fluency, vocabulary, and comprehension), students performed nearly 20 points better on a standardized assessment than their peers without the same explicit instruction.

 Does the Science of Reading Work for Middle and High School Students?